S-ayanide/S-ayanide/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=S-ayanide" alt="devded" /></p>

 Sayan is a Sr. Software Engineer at Harness, building their Chaos Engineering platform and helping them shape the customer experience market with React and TypeScript.
 He's the maintainer of a few open-source libraries and is also a core contributor to LitmusChaos (the Incubating CNCF project).
 His areas of interest include TypeScript, Tools around React, DX, and performance optimization.

-Sayan is an active speaker and a Litmus tutor in the CNCF community, you can usually find him sipping a cup of coffee or probably reading a novel.
-He loves to write beautiful lines of code, try out new things, and travel.

 ## Currently I'm
 * 🕺 Looking to **collaborate** on Projects